Telethon: United States

 The most-broadcast telethon to date was January 22, 2010, Hope for Haiti Now telethon, to aid the victims of the January 10th earthquake.
-It offered the possibility for viewers to text donations on cell phones and raised a reported $58 million by the next day.
+Viewers were able to text donations on cell phones, and it raised a reported $58 million by the next day.
 It was designed to show viewers a stark divide between them and the people surviving this catastrophic event.

 Australia

 Melbourne's Good Friday Appeal, which began in 1931, started its telethon in 1957 after the Seven Network joined as a sponsor.

+Adelaide's first telethon was held at the Tynte Street, North Adelaide, studios of NWS9 in December 1960.
+One fundraiser was Barry Jones, then famous as a quiz champion.
+Viewers could, for a fee, attempt to "stump" him with their favorite question.

 Prior to the establishment of their annual telethon in 1968, Perth station TVW broadcast one-off telethons for bushfire relief in 1961, and to raise funds for Christmas care packages sent to Western Australian soldiers serving in Vietnam in 1966 and 1967.